Shame: Comparison with embarrassment

-One view of difference between shame and embarrassment says that shame does not necessarily involve public humiliation while embarrassment does; that is, one can feel shame for an act known only to oneself but to be embarrassed one's actions must be revealed to others.
-Therefore shame can only be experienced in private and embarrassment can never be experienced in private.
-In the field of ethics (moral psychology, in particular), however, there is debate as to whether or not shame is a heteronomous emotion, i.e. whether or not shame does involve recognition on the part of the ashamed that they have been judged negatively by others.
-This is a mature heteronomous type of shame where the agent does not judge herself negatively, but, due to the negative judgments of others, suspects that she may deserve negative judgment, and feel shame on this basis.
-Therefore, shame may carry the connotation of a response to something that is morally wrong whereas embarrassment is the response to something that is morally neutral but socially unacceptable.

 Subtypes of shame

 Robert Karen's types of shame

 Psychologist Robert Karen identified four categories of shame: existential, situational, class, and narcissistic.
 Existential shame occurs when we become self-aware of an objective, unpleasant truth about ourselves or our situation.
 Situational shame is the feeling we have when violating an ethical principle, interpersonal boundary, or cultural norm.
 Class shame relates to social power and pertains to skin color, social class, ethnic background, and gender and occurs in societies that have rigid caste stratifications or disparate classes.
 Narcissistic shame occurs when our self-image and pride are wounded, affecting how we feel and think about ourselves as an individual, in contrast as a member of a group.

 Joseph Burgo's shame paradigms

 There are many different reasons that people might feel shame.
 According to Joseph Burgo, there are four different aspects of shame.
 He calls these aspects of shame paradigms.